-10. Provide evidence of the following:
+10. Provide evidence of the following and include Staffing Plan as Attachment 9:

 - a.
 A recruitment and hiring strategy, including selection criteria, protocol, and timeline, that are likely to result in a strong staff that is well-suited to the school; - b.
 A plan for providing targeted and personalized support and development to retain a high-performing staff; - c.
 Identification of evaluation tools and processes that will capture trends and track and promote teacher progress over time; and - d.
-Effective planning for unsatisfactory leadership/teacher performance and turnover.
+Effective planning for unsatisfactory leadership/teacher performance and turnover. - e.
+Summarize staff that will be employed to achieve goals including student/ teacher ratio.